Data Model

 - Coordinate Reference System (CRS) used

-In the data model, a Collection represents the effort involved in observing, detecting, capturing, or otherwise identifying Sources at an Event, starting from the Event timestamp.
+In the data model, a Collection Point represents the effort involved in observing, detecting, capturing, or otherwise identifying Sources at an Event.

-- The time spent by an observer at a fixed location to identify dead birds in a wetland, along with the tools used (e.g., telescope, binoculars).
+- The time spent by an observer at a fixed position to identify dead birds in a wetland.

-- The number of camera traps deployed at a specific site to photograph a sick animal and the hours they were active.
+- The camera traps deployed at a specific site to photograph animals and the hours they were active.

-A Collection typically contains a specific type of Source Record.
-This is because observations, captures, and sampling efforts generally focus on a specific type of target, whether Group, Animal, Environmental, or Arthropods.
-However, a single Event can include multiple Collections targeting different objectives.
+A Collection Point typically contains a specific type of Source Record.
+This is because observations, capturing, and sampling efforts generally focus on a specific type of target, whether Group, Animal, Environmental, or Arthropods.
+However, a single Event can include multiple Collection Points targeting different Specimen Sources.
 For example, mosquito traps and an air filtration device can be linked to the same Event.

 Collections are defined by:

-When Source Records are not associated to a Collection (e.g., opportunist finding of dead animals), the following properties are “number of units” = NA, “unit” = NA, and “positioning” with respect to the Event = NA
+When Source Records are not linked to a Collection Point (e.g., opportunist finding of dead animals), then the *Collection Point** is “NA”.

 Source and Source Records